MichalUnger/Global_Deforestation_Report_SQL/README.md

 	<title> Global_Deforestation_Report_SQL </title>
   <body>
-Global warming is challenging for the countries of the world.
+Global warming is challenging for countries of the world.
-SQL queries  displayed by the report matter information
+The report displayed, by SQL queries, matter information